HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-tuples.md

 ## 6.4.8 Match on multiple values

-Array syntax can also be used to match on multiple values:
+Array syntax can be used to match on multiple values:

 ```haxe
 var s = switch [1, false, "foo"] {